The Expo area of Hopin is the exhibitor hall of digital Expo booths at your event. For organizers, an Expo area is a huge asset to your event.

 Any short text used as a click to action for the attendees.

-It can be either Register interest (sends attendee emails to the vendor email on click) or Link to website (opens any website or external resource for downloading more content from the vendor).
+It can be either Register interest (sends attendee emails to the Exhibitor mail) or Link to website (opens any website or external resource for downloading more content from the Exhibitor).

 When you click the 'Add an app' button, you are redirected to the Hopin App Store.
 There, you can enable various apps to your event.
 Check out this article to see which apps you can have in your Expo Booths!